 The world’s progress is due largely to inventions.
 Whenever a new method, machine, or gadget is invented, it helps humankind to live a little easier or better or longer.
 China has contributed many renowned inventions to science, mathematics and technology that were unknown to the Western World.

 The “Britannica: Ancient Civilisations” series features bite-sized activity sets to help students explore in-depth, cultures, industries and empires from the ancient world.
-Other lessons in this series: Queens of Ancient Egypt, Ancient Greece
+See other lessons in this series.

 Use this Britannica School (Australia) Primary Level Resource Pack ↗ to help students learn about Chinese culture and some of their inventions.
 It contains articles and multimedia.
 For more advanced learners, a Middle school version↗ of this resource pack is also available.